Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/alternative_solutions.rst

 Basic Usage Example
 -------------------

-Many of functions in the alternative-solutions library have similar options, so we simply illustrate the ``enumerate_binary_solutions`` function.
+Many of the functions in the alternative-solutions library have similar options, so we simply illustrate the ``enumerate_binary_solutions`` function.
 We define a simple knapsack example whose alternative solutions have integer objective values ranging from 0 to 90.